Re-introduction of the Mexican Gray Wolf

 Plan of action:

-- September 28: Start researching (reading, lots) and creating outline
+- September 1: Start researching (reading, lots) and creating outline/storyboard

-- October 17: Graded outlines turned back, start writing essay
+- October 19: Graded outlines/storyboards turned back, start writing essay

 - First, research (read material) on the background and the pros and cons of the re-introduction of the Mexican wolf to the American Southwest.
-This wolf web site is a good start.
-Take notes on what you read, and even discuss the issues with your classmates.
-Remember, however, that the essay you turn in must be your own work and writing.
+This wolf web suite is a good start.
+Take notes on what you read, and even discuss the issues with your classmates and/or instructors.
+Remember, however, that the outline/storyborad and essay/video you turn in must be your own work and writing.

 - How many references to cite?
 A lot.
 Topic sentences often don't require a reference citation, but most all other sentences do.